solliancenet/azure-synapse-analytics-workshop-300-2-day/day-01/poc-challenge-1.md

 - `wwi-02 / sale-small / Year=2018`
 - `wwi-02 / sale-small / Year=2019`

+> **IMPORTANT TECHNICAL NOTE**
+>
+> Do not use other files from the data lake to import sales data as they will invalidate the results of the PoC.

 You can find the complete customer data in the following path: `wwi-02 / data-generators / generator-customer.csv`.
 The file should be approximately 140 MB in size.

-> **IMPORTANT TECHNICAL NOTE**
+> **TIPS**
 >
-> Do not use other files from the data lake to import sales data as they will invalidate the results of the PoC.
+> 1. Use Synapse Studio to explore the customer data file and validate the data in each field appears correct.
+> 2. You will need the customer's country of residence later.
+How might you be able to isolate this value in the address field and add it to a country column?

 ## Success criteria